 To treat nerve tension, namely in the lower legs:

 Obtain a thorough soft tissue mobilization of the lower legs, not just the Achilles, but also the medial shin.
 This is where the tibial nerve lives.
-Often, a good mobilization of the medial shin (namely the posterior tibialis, under which the tibial nerve lies) while do wonders to “free-up” the nerve.
+Often, a good mobilization of the medial shin (namely the posterior tibialis, under which the tibial nerve lies) will do wonders to “free up” the nerve.

 Then, gently self-mobilize.
 Perform this stretch.
-Most folks with nerve tension in the lower legs will experience “tightness” sensations in the lower legs, ankles and feet during this stretch.
-As with PF, perform ten to twenty slow, gentle (but slightly irritating) reps, three to four times, daily.
+Most folks with nerve tension in the lower legs will experience “tightness” sensations in the lower legs, ankles, and feet during this stretch.
+As with PF, perform 10 to 20 slow, gentle (but slightly irritating) reps, three to four times, daily.

 Motor Control and Brain Factors